c0atl/flaskwrd/README.md

 https://docs.docker.com/engine/reference/commandline/rm/

 # Config Options
 You may change the path of the passwd/group files the server queries from by passing them as arguments to the start script in the format "./start.sh $PASSWD_FILE $GROUP_FILE".
 For example, to change the passwd file to "/var/passwd/" and the group file to "/var/group" on the host machine, run "./start.sh /var/passwd /var/group".
+They default to /etc/passwd and /etc/group, respectively.

 Note that because these are positional arguments in bash, you must pass the both arguments in order to edit the group file path.

+If the customized input files do not exist or do not contain standard entries like those in /etc/passwd and /etc/group, a 500 error will be thrown with a message indicating the failure.
 # Unit test
 A simple unit test which tests the various endpoints will return 200 success has been included under "test/unit_test.py".
 To execute this, you must first prepare your python environment.